-The staff member should document what they have seen or been told and report to the Registered Manager / Managing Director and the Safeguarding Lead, Nicola Stead-Howarth.
+The staff member should document what they have seen or been told and report to the Managing Director and the Safeguarding Lead, Graeme Nixon.

-If staff are unsure if there is an indicator of abuse or neglect with a Service User / Resident, they should discuss this with the Registered Manager / Managing Director and the Safeguarding Lead, Nicola Stead-Howarth at Next Steps Mental Healthcare LTD.
+If staff are unsure if there is an indicator of abuse or neglect with the Service User / Resident, they should discuss this with the Managing Director and the Safeguarding Lead, Graeme Nixon at Next Steps Mental Healthcare LTD.

-The Registered Manager / Managing Director and the Safeguarding Lead, Nicola Stead-Howarth, will decide whether to make a safeguarding referral or to seek further advice form Manchester City Council Bolton Council.
+The Managing Director and the Safeguarding Lead, Graeme Nixon, will decide whether to make a safeguarding referral or to seek further advice form Manchester City Council Bolton Council.

 Staff who suspect abuse or neglect must act on it; staff must not assume that someone else will do this.
-If someone makes an allegation to a member of staff about them or another member of staff or volunteer, that staff member must listen carefully and explain that they will need to pass these concerns to the Registered Manager / Managing Director and the Safeguarding Lead, Nicola Stead-

-Howarth, reassuring them that their concerns will be taken seriously.
-If the allegation is made by a family member or a worker from another agency, the staff member should take their name and contact details and assure them that the Registered Manager / Managing Director and the Safeguarding Lead, Nicola Stead-Howarth, will contact them as soon as possible.
-The staff member must pass the information to the Registered Manager / Managing Director and the Safeguarding Lead, Nicola Stead-Howarth, immediately.
+If someone makes an allegation to a member of staff about them or another member of staff or volunteer, that staff member must listen carefully and explain that they will need to pass these concerns to the Managing Director and the Safeguarding Lead, Graeme Nixon, reassuring them that their concerns will be taken seriously.
+If the allegation is made by a family member or a worker from another agency, the staff member should take their name and contact details and assure them that the Managing Director and the Safeguarding Lead, Graeme Nixon, will contact them as soon as possible.
+The staff member must pass the information to the Managing Director and the Safeguarding Lead, Graeme Nixon, immediately.